danilown/pynunciation/README.md

 This can be useful when you want to get audio files to use it in your Anki decks, for example (my case).

-This script is intended for personal use and has a lot of limitations.
-Feel free to use it however you like.

 The code is hosted [here](https://github.com/danilown/pynunciation);

+## Disclaimers

+- This script is intended for personal use and has a lot of limitations.
+Feel free to use it however you like, just don't sue me.

+- Use it at your own risk, I have no idea whether this violates Leo's and/or Translate's terms of use.

 ## Dependencies